DavidK0/English-Phoneme-ngrams/README.md

 # English-Phoneme-ngrams
- The repo lets you make phoneme level ngram model of English.
-To use, run `build_PDF.py`, and then pass the output of that into the input of `process_PFD.py`.
+ The repository lets you make phoneme level ngram model of English.
+To use it, run `build_PDF.py`, and then pass the output of that into the input of `process_PFD.py`.
 The first script will download two text files, combine them, and save the result.
 The second script will build an ngram model out of that.

- The two text files are the a pronunciation dictionary and a frequecny dictionary.
-Combining these gives a pronunciation-frequency dictionary.
+ The two text files are a pronunciation dictionary and a frequecny dictionary.
+Combining these gives a pronunciation-frequency dictionary (PFD).
 From that we can make an ngram model.
 Here is some example output:

 wʌtɚmʌðɚ
 sɛlʌm